 Samsung Galaxy Tab S8 Overheating

-The three components responsible for overheating are the tablet's SoC(commonly known as the processor), second is the tablet's battery, and third the screen.
+The three components responsible for overheating are the phone's SoC(commonly known as the processor), second is the phone's battery, and third the screen.

-It's expected for the tablet to heat up a little.
-However, you can use the following trick to check if your tablet is overheating.
+It's expected for the phone to heat up a little.
+However, you can use the following trick to check if your phone is overheating.

-The best way to test if your tablet is really "Overheating" is by placing the tablet on your ears and cheeks, just like you do while talking on a voice call.
+The best way to test if your phone is really "Overheating" is by placing the phone on your ears and cheeks, just like you do while talking on a voice call.